 Best time to sail

-April - October
+April - November

-Number of boat bases
+Number of charter yachts

 Basilica de la Sagrada Familia, Park Güell, Montserrat Monastery, Picasso Museum, Magic Fountain